How to Tell If Wall Is Load Bearing: 5 Signs You Shouldn't Ignore

 How to Check Structural Alignments:

-• Support Beams and Columns: When evaluating a potential load-bearing wall, check for direct alignment with support beams or columns, often visible in basements or crawl spaces.
+• Support Beams and Columns: When evaluating a potential load-bearing wall, check for alignment with support beams or columns, often visible in basements or crawl spaces.

 Understanding Exterior Wall Load-Bearing Indicators: